appacademy/graduated-job_seeker-program/week-2/javascript_trivia/README.md

 * The default position value for an html element.
 Not relative, absolute, fixed, or sticky.

 [Back to Round One qs](#round-one)

+##### Implicit Return in JavaScript

+* Yes, via one line big arrow functions or big arrow functions that wrap their block in parentheses.

 ##### How can you apply css rules specific to media/screen-size?